lkesteloot/boggle/README.markdown

 Copyright 2011 Lawrence Kesteloot.
 Not affiliated with Hasbro or Boggle.

 Generates Boogle boards and solves them using a variety of data structures and algorithms.
+Run with:

+    % python boggle.py

-The options are:
+The solvers are:

 1. **TrieDictionary**.
 This is a standard Trie.
 It takes forever to build, probably because of the node creation time in Python.
 It's the fastest to search.